BMichaelJ/Scripts-and-templates/README.md

 # Scripts-and-templates
-Some useful scripts and templates
+Some useful scripts, templates and Graph queries